CrashCash/FlashAirScripts/README.md

 All three scripts take optional arguments:

-> -a ADDRESS, --address ADDRESS which is the address of the card on your network.
+-a ADDRESS, --address ADDRESS which is the address of the card on your network.
 You can either use the raw IP address, or you can assign a hostname through your router.

-> -d DIRECTORY, --directory DIRECTORY which is the working directory
+-d DIRECTORY, --directory DIRECTORY which is the working directory

+Note that these are saved to a configuration file (~/.flashair) so you don't have to retype them constantly.
+This means you only need to specify the card address once, and it's remembered.

 ### Setting up the scripts